Ahmad-S792/Systems_Version_Repo/README.md

 It is tracker maintained for quick future reference to obtain script or information, using which we can find version details for each specific technology listed below:

+Following systems are tracked here:

 ## Operating Systems (OS)

-Following OSs are tracked here:

 - IBM AIX
 - Sun Solaris / Oracle Solaris